Siding Guide: Vinyl vs Fiber Cement vs Wood

 Long-Term Cost Considerations

 Factor in maintenance when comparing materials.
-Vinyl's low upfront cost plus zero painting makes it the cheapest over 30 years.
+Vinyl's low upfront cost plus zero painting makes it often the most cost-effective over 30 years.
 Fiber cement costs more initially but holds up well with occasional repainting.
 Wood's ongoing refinishing needs make it the most expensive long-term option.

 6. The Installation Process